-In tandem with the finalization of the CDR Rule, EPA has extended the submission deadline for the 2020 Chemical Data Reporting submission period from September 30, 2020, to November 30, 2020.
-This one-time extension gives submitters additional time to conform their reporting with the changes in the CDR Rule and due to issues EPA was encountering with their CDX electronic reporting platform.
+In tandem with the finalization of the CDR Rule, EPA has authorized a final extension of the submission deadline for the 2020 Chemical Data Reporting submission period from November 30, 2020, to January 29, 2021.
+This final extension gives submitters additional time to conform their reporting with the changes in the CDR Rule and due to issues EPA was encountering with their CDX electronic reporting platform.

 Chemical Data Reporting under TSCA requires U.S. manufacturers and importers of certain chemicals listed on the TSCA Inventory to report to EPA every four years certain information about chemical substances manufactured or imported during the prior four years (i.e., 2016, 2017, 2018, and 2019).
 Generally, manufacturers and importers must report information concerning listed chemical substances whose production volumes are 25,000 pounds or more at a single site during any reportable calendar year, although lower thresholds apply for certain chemicals.
 Domestic manufacturers and importers of chemical substances are required to report information such as production volumes, chemical-exposure related information associated with manufacturing the chemical, and certain processing and use information.
 Certain chemical reporting information may also be claimed as confidential.